 Designer's Note: For a different look, layer antique lace napkins over crisp new ones or combine plaids, stripes and checks together.
 This is especially striking if you use fabrics that share the same colors — for instance, blue and white check napkins on top of blue and white stripes.

-Explore ideas for 1940s kitchen decor, and prepare to add classic and lively touches to your kitchen design.
+Get information and ides for vineyard kitchen decor, and prepare to add elements of wine-country style to your kitchen design.